Police: 2 dead, 15 reportedly injured in Missouri shooting

 During the investigation, police heard that people - at least 15 - were showing up to local hospitals with injuries from the shooting.
 At least three people were in critical condition, police said.

 The scene was near U.S. Highway 40.
-News outlets at the scene identified the bar outside which the shooting took place as 9ine Ultra Lounge.
+KSHB-TV, which had a reporter at the scene, identified the bar outside which the shooting took place as 9ine Ultra Lounge.
 A Facebook post on the club’s page advertised Sunday night’s “Sold Out Sundays” event, which appeared to be a celebration of the Kansas City Chiefs.
 The Chiefs - featured on the event’s artwork - beat the Tennessee Titans on Sunday to advance to the Super Bowl.

 Sign up for Daily Newsletters